kevinpapst/ImportBundle/README.md

 For timesheets the user must be existing.

-## Documentation

-Read the documentation at [https://www.kimai.org/documentation/plugin-import.html](https://www.kimai.org/documentation/plugin-import.html)

-## Compatibility

-Read the documentation at [https://www.kimai.org/documentation/plugin-import.html](https://www.kimai.org/documentation/plugin-import.html)

 ## Installation

+Read how to install this bundle in the [Kimai Marketplace](https://www.kimai.org/store/keleo-importer-bundle.html).

 This plugin is compatible with the following Kimai releases: